 In 2022 and 2023, the network will hold workshops in St Andrews, Dublin, and Bangor, each examining a specific theme: grammar and philology; education and literacy; and mobility and communication.
 In order to promote collaboration, the workshops will not be structured exclusively around individual papers.
 Instead, participants will share current research and develop new ideas through a range of activities, such as: interactive sessions using archives, corpora, or digital humanities tools; short research statements and provocations; collaborative writing sessions; and roundtable discussions.
 The network has funds available to support the participation of PhD students and ECRs without institutional affiliation.
 And participants will have the option of joining the workshops remotely.

-If you are interested in being involved in the network’s discussions, either by participating in a workshop or by writing a post for the network’s blog, please email Gregory Tate and Karin Koehler (email@example.com) by 18 February 2022.
-Please include your name, institutional affiliation(s) (if applicable), a brief biographical note (100 words) and a description of your research and your intended contribution (250 words).
+If you are interested in being involved in the network’s third workshop, at Bangor University on 12-13 January 2023, please email Gregory Tate and Karin Koehler ([email protected]) by Friday 18 November.
+Please include your name, institutional affiliation(s) (if applicable), and a description of your research and your intended contribution (250 words).